podvistorcheto/football-report/README.md

 After the first end-to-end testing phase was drafted I identified several issues:

 1. User cannot access the samplae articles from the slider page.
-    Solution: added small piece of url code simply to specify the argument after the url.
+    Fix: added small piece of url code simply to specify the argument after the url.
     ~~~
     <a href="{% url 'article_detail' 41 %}" class="btn btn-info btn-lg">Read Now</a>
     ~~~